shinyay/spring-webflux-getting-started-archived/README.md

 HandlerFunction is equivalent of the body of a `@RequestMapping` method.
 `RouterFunction` is the equivalent of a `@RequestMapping` annotation

+#### Router Function
+Router functions are evaluated in order.
+If the first route does not match, the second is evaluated, and so on.
+This behavior is different from the annotation-based programming model.

 ## Demo